CivanErbay/civan.io-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Start Servers
+### 1 Start NextJS
+"npm run dev" from the root-folder

+### 2 Start Sanity-framework
+cd into sanity folder and do "sanity start"

+### ADD NEW TYPES FOR SANITY STUDIO
+Add in schema (sanity-folder) a new schema file with the necessary fields and import that into schema.js

+### DEPLOY SANITY STUDIO
+CD into sanity-folder
+type "sanity deploy" into console

+### DEPLOY NEXT APP
+Push code into Github Repo
+Add ENV variables to Vercel
+Deploy via vercel